2008 Swaziland Four Nations Tournament

-The Swaziland Four Nations Tournament 2008 soccer finals were held from February 9 to February 10, 2008 at the Somhlolo National Stadium in Lobamba, Swaziland.
+The Swaziland Four Nations Tournament 2008 soccer finals were held from February 9 to February 10, 2008, at the Somhlolo National Stadium in Lobamba, Swaziland.

 Swaziland, Botswana, Lesotho and Mozambique IX were the teams who played in this tournament.
-Malawi were originally due to take part, but withdrew at the last moment and Mozambique took their part.
+Malawi were originally due to take part, but withdrew at the last moment and Mozambique took their place.
 Mozambique played with an Invitational XI not their A team, therefore all their matches are unofficial.